42 Technology kicks off 2014 with the appointment of three additional staff into newly created roles.

 The recruitment of these new team members follows a surge in major new business wins towards the end of last year and strengthens some key capability areas.

 “42 Technology has a strong track record in attracting truly talented engineers and consultants and our three new staff members are no exception.
 The two Andys each have over 30 years’ industry experience and will significantly boost our in-house specialist skills in wireless comms, consumer electronics and user-centric design.
-Tom Hellier is an exceptional new graduate with a string of design awards and other achievements to his name,” said Jeremy Carey, managing director of 42 Technology.
+Tom Hellier is an exceptional new graduate with a string of design awards and other achievements to his name.”

 Before taking up his latest role, Andy Finch was head of design at Tensator Group where he led the development of a broad range of technology-based products to take the company into new markets.
 He has a BA in industrial design, is an expert in human factors and ergonomics, and when he was head of design and innovation at Morphy Richards helped to design several ranges of new domestic kitchen appliances.
 Football takes up a large part of Andy’s life outside of work: he is an Aston Villa fan, an FA-qualified coach and runs a junior football team.